 Two days in Venice?
 Discover art and history

-For art lovers, a must-see during your 2 days in Venice itinerary is the Gallerie dell’Accademia.
+For art lovers, a must-see is the Gallerie dell’Accademia.
 It houses the richest collection of Venetian and Veneto paintings, from 14th century Byzantine and Gothic to Renaissance artists.
 Bellini, Titian, Giorgione and Tintoretto are just some of the great artists who created the works of art housed in the gallery.
 Not to mention one of Leonardo da Vinci‘s highlights, the Vitruvian Man, which is rarely exhibited.

 Don’t forget the Peggy Guggenheim Museum, Italy’s most important museum for 20th century European and American art.
 It was created by the heiress who gave it its name, Peggy Guggenheim.
 The museum is located in Palazzo Venier dei Leoni, on the Grand Canal, and houses masterpieces by the artists such as Pollock, de Chirico, Picasso, Kandinsky and many others.
 I would also like to point out the Gianni Mattioli Collection, which is particularly interesting because it features the greatest artists of Italian Futurism.